AlexMercedCoder/2022-portfolio-template/README.md

 ## styled-components
 Styled using styled components, which you can find in the `styled-components` folder.
 Many of the colors and theme aspects are determined by `data/theme.js`.

+## Deployment
+This is a NextJS project, so google how to deploy a NextJS project to your favorite service.